OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.0.rst

       Background: During an update, Composer first loads the new data into the :file:`vendor` directory.
 Then the data is copied to the :file:`source` directory.
 This replaces the files of the store and the themes.

-      Your individual customizations of the OXID store or changes to third-party modules are only safe from being overwritten by the update if you have made the changes through one of the OXID eShop's extension options (component, module, child theme).
+      Your individual customizations of the OXID eShop or changes to third-party modules are only safe from being overwritten by the update if you have made the changes through one of the OXID eShop’s extension options (component, module, child theme).

       For more information, see the developer documentation under